Tyres and the Law

 It is also a legal requirement to ensure that tyres of different construction types are not fitted to opposite sides of the same axle.
 The two main tyre types are radial and cross-ply, and these must not be mixed on the same axle.

 Mixing brands and patterns of the same construction type is permissible depending on the vehicle type and manufacturers recommendation.
-Check your vehicle's handbook for tyre fitment details and options or ask Kwik Fit to look this up for you.
+Check your vehicle's handbook for tyre fitment details and options or ask your local Kwik Fit team for assistance.

 If in doubt, visit your nearest Kwik Fit